yrnmalone0/alx-system_engineering-devops/0x01-shell_permissions/README.md

 (Task 9) - The *chmod* command chnages a file's permission.
 753 simply gives all permission the user, read and execute permission to group and write and execute permission to other users.

 (Task 10) - The *chmod* command chnages a file's permission.
-664 simply gives read and write permission the user and group and read permission to other users.
+354 simply gives write and execute permission the user, read and execute permission to the group and read permission to other users.

+(Task 11) - The *chmod* command chnages a file's permission.
+111 simply gives execute permission to all subdirectories of the current directory for user, group and to other users with the help of "-R" option to recursivley apply the permissions.